lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 A later section describes `checking link-c-exe.bat`_.
 Once these batch files work, it should not be difficult to make the other compiler and linker batch files work.

-The check is to build one of the EnergyPlusToFMU supporting applications, and to make sure it runs.
+The check is to build and then run one of the EnergyPlusToFMU supporting applications.
-If successful, the application determines whether your compiler generates 32-bit or 64-bit executables.
+If the application builds and runs correctly, it reports whether your compiler generates 32-bit or 64-bit executables.

 To check the compiler batch file, open a command-line window (see :doc:`notation`).
 Next, change to the appropriate batch file directory, and run the compiler batch file.
 The compiler should produce an object file in the same directory.